LaurenzV/krilla/crates/krilla/src/validation/PDF_A2.md

 6.2.8.1:
 - krilla does not use the `Alternates`/`Intent` keys for images. 🔵
-- krilla does check whether the `Interpolate` is used. 🟢
+- krilla does check whether the `Interpolate` key is used. 🟢

 6.2.8.2: krilla does not support thumbnails. 🔵